wdawson/okta.github.io/_source/_reference/okta_expression_language/index.md

 ## Functions

 Okta offers a variety of functions to manipulate attributes or properties to generate a desired output.
-Functions can be combined and nested inside a single expression.
+You can combine and nset functions inside a single expression.

 ### String Functions